rpgreview/papersandpaychecks/pnp.md

 **Ride**

 A Ride skill check is used when a character is operating an animal as a mount, or operating a human-powered vehicle (the "animal" is the driver).
 This usually means a horse or camel, or more rarely elephants.
 Despite popular culture references it usually doesn't include bears or dire wolves.
 Specialisation is required, but there is an association between similar mounts.
-Note that this is a fairly rare skill amount modern office-workers.
+Note that this is a fairly rare skill amont modern office-workers.

 **Sleight**

-A Sleight skill check is used when a character is engaging is various acts that use both deception and fine-finger control; this includes various stage magic tricks, palming objects, and pickpocketing.
+A Sleight skill check is used when a character is engaging is various acts that use both deception and fine-finger control; this includes various stage magic tricks, palming objects, pickpocketing, and slipping rats into lab-coat pockets.
+In an office setting often used to "borrow" staplers and other high value stationary.

 **Stealth**

-A Stealth skill check is used when a character is hiding, stalking, or shadowing other characters or even animals.
+A Stealth skill check is used when a character is hiding in broom closets, stalking, or shadowing other characters or even animals.
 Note that for Stealth activities the inverse of the STR modifier is also often applied.
+The smaller you are the easier the skill and vice-versa.

 ### Perception Based Skills